Hurghada Two Day Tours

 Mosque of Mohammed Ali

 modelled on classic Ottoman lines, with domes upon domes, this alabaster-white Mosque within the Citadel took 18 years to build (1830–48).
-Its interior is all twinkling chandeliers and luridly striped stone, the central dome a rich emerald green.
+Its interior is all twinkling chandeliers and luridly striped stone, and the central dome is a rich emerald green.
 Mohammed Ali lies in the tomb on the right as you enter.

 The glitzy clock in the entrance courtyard was a gift from King Louis-Philippe of France in return for the obelisk that adorns the Place de la Concorde in Paris, but it arrived damaged and was never repaired.